-In accordance with Regulation 42(6) of the European Communities (Birds and Natural Habitats) Regulations 2011 as amended, RPS, on behalf of the DHPLG, undertook screening for Appropriate Assessment for the National Planning Framework (NPF) and it was determined in July 2017 that the NPF is not directly connected with or necessary to the management of a European Site.
+In accordance with Regulation 42(6) of the European Communities (Birds and Natural Habitats) Regulations 2011 as amended, RPS, on behalf of the (former) Department of Housing, Planning and Local Government prepared a report for Appropriate Assessment for the National Planning Framework (NPF) and it was determined by the Department in July 2017 that the NPF is not directly connected with or necessary to the management of a European Site.
 Notwithstanding, it could not be concluded at that stage in the process, on the basis of objective scientific information, that the NPF, would not, individually or in combination with other plans or projects, have a significant effect on a European site.
 As such it was concluded that AA should move to Stage 2 Appropriate Assessment and the preparation of an NIS.

-A Natura Impact Statement (NIS) was then prepared by RPS on the draft NPF prior to consultation.
+An NIR was then prepared by RPS on the draft NPF prior to consultation.
 This considered the potential for the draft NPF to adversely affect any Natura 2000 site with regard to its qualifying interests, associated conservation status, structure/function of the site and overall site integrity.
 This pre-consultation version of the NIS concluded that, subject to the mitigation proposed being incorporated into the NPF, there would be no adverse effects on the integrity of any European Sites as a result of implementation of the draft NPF.
-The post-consultation NIS also concluded the National Planning Framework would not, either individually or in combination with other plans and projects, adversely affect the integrity of any designated site within the Natura 2000 network.
+The postconsultation NIS also concluded the National Planning Framework would not, either individually or in combination with other plans and projects, adversely affect the integrity of any designated site within the Natura 2000 network.

-No in-combination impacts with the GNI NDP are predicted as a result of its implementation.
+Given the above conclusions, no in-combination impacts with the GNI NDP are predicted as a result of its implementation.